REVRBE/imgui-cheat-loader/README.md

   ❌ Add security against unauthorized access to vip handling script. (make it only accessible to the server)

   ❌ Add more customizations to the UI

+  ❌ Add so it specifies how many login tries the user has left before cooldown.

 <h3>Ways to avoid database breaches</h3>